InvestigateSafety/SwattingRegistry/README.md

 SwattingRegistry is a demonstration project by InvestigateSafety's demonstration technolgy development group.
 It's purpose is to save lives by alerting law enforcement that a citizen's report to the agency is likely false, confirming that target(s) is not at target location or via internet video stream that no crime is in progress, automating investigation procedures, and providing feedback on policies and complaiance to them

-Long term implementation goal: transfer ownership to FBI or DHS domain would be swattingregistry.gov
+Long term implementation goal: transfer ownership of site to FBI or DHS domain would be swattingregistry.gov with a contract with Code for America (software development), Axon (intergration), Mark43 (intergration), Rave,

 Combination of: